simonteozw/tp/docs/UserGuide.md

 :information_source: The `t/TAG` parameter is optional.
 You can use it as many times as you want (i.e. `C add n/John Doe p/98765432 e/jon@jon.com t/CS2020 t/Brother` will add 2 tags to the contact instead of just 1).

+:information_source: To add a contact to a module, simply enter the module code as a tag.
+If the provided module code does not exist, the tag will just be treated as another ordinary tag.
+No error will be thrown.

+:information_source: You can add a contact using an email that already exists in TrackIt@NUS.
+It is fine for 2 contacts to have the same email.

 ### Edit
 After adding a contact to TrackIt@NUS, maybe you realised you spelt their name wrong, or you want to update the contact fields.
 The edit command is what you should use to do so.